One-Day Consultation on The Urban Policy, Planning and Initiatives in Pakistan

 - Load shedding of electricity

-- High cost of utility items and electricity use
+- The high cost of utility items and electricity use

 - Lack of access to information